 Join us November 12 at 4:00pm at the Islamic Center of Johnson County in Overland Park.
-Click HERE for more information on the Center.
+Click HERE for more information, including the address, about the Center.
 This beloved annual event is sponsored by the Heartland Chapter – Alliance of Divine Love and the Greater Kansas City Interfaith Council, in cooperation with the interfaith community.

 Sheila has devoted her life to interfaith action and understanding and is active in several educational, Jewish and interfaith organizations.
 Besides GKCIC, she is also a board member of KC for Refugees and the Kansas City Interfaith Youth Alliance.
 She started the Table to Table program for Yachad, the Kosher food pantry, and, with husband Ken, started Mitzvah Gardens in St. Louis and Greater Kansas City.
 She is deeply involved in interfaith activity, helping to form the Kansas City Women’s Interfaith Circle; is a former member of the Festival of Faiths committee; chaired Peace by Piece featuring Noa Baum in September 2005 and started the Facebook online initiative Mothers on the Side of Peace.
 She is a firm supporter and member of The Sisterhood of Salaam/Shalom; she is a member of the national advisory board and travels around the world with that organization.